-Between writing for OFFGRID, and my other site Monster Fish & Game, I end up shooting a ton of photos and video for both websites.
+Between writing for OFFGRID, and my other site Country Hookers, I end up shooting a ton of photos and video for both websites.

 I usually don’t write about the ins and outs of running these sites, but a lot of people have emailed me asking about the equipment that I use.
 So I put together this outdoor photography guide and included some of my favorite equipment that I use when shooting or filming out on location.
 I’m by no means a professional photographer, just a guy who likes well-made gear.